EC2 Scheduler – There’s a tool for that.

 How Much Can an EC2 Scheduler Save?

 There is no guesswork involved in how much EC2 scheduling can save with a flexible, customizable AWS scheduler tool.
 As soon as the schedule is running, actual savings are displayed below the projected savings figure on the UI.
-The actual savings continue to grow throughout the thirty-day period, and a suite of reporting tools is available to administrators so that savings can be viewed and downloaded by teams and/or by credentials.
+The actual savings continue to grow the longer the tool is used, and a suite of reporting tools is available to administrators so that savings can be viewed and downloaded by teams and/or by credentials.

 Click to Expand